Opportunity In a Time of Change: Veteran HR Exec David DeJesus On the Value of A Career in Healthcare Administration

 You’ve spent your entire career working in healthcare, including the last 24 years at Southcoast Health, where your most recent position was Senior Vice President for Human Resources.
 That gives you great insight into how careers in the industry are growing and changing.
 What are your thoughts on that?

-There’s been historic transformation happening in healthcare industry for some time now and it’s not completed yet.
+There’s been historic transformation happening in the healthcare industry for some time now and it’s not completed yet.
 There’s a lot of change with the ACA [Affordable Care Act], there’s continuing increases in costs, and continued efforts to change the industry in order to address those costs – so there’s a lot of work to be done there, and a growing need for people with the skills to answer that call.
 It’s also a growing industry as a whole, and one that will always be there.
 It’s an industry that in large part is domestic, and so not totally subject to outsourcing as so many others are.
 In terms of growth and opportunity, it’s a great time for people to enter the field.

 You’re teaching the first class in SCE’s new Healthcare Administration degree program right now.
 What sort of career path can you follow with that degree, and who is best suited for it?